-The SAB can recommend what science is needed in order to enhance, develop, and facilitate effective use of the basic products; create a robust process for working with academia, the commercial sectors, and others to develop what is needed; engage with decision support tool users and related stakeholders to identify needs, test products and iterate on tools and systems; and develop an evaluation protocol that is embedded as an ongoing process within the spiral creation of the products and tools.
-Specific projects could include machine learning and working with the Social Sciences Committee to evaluate their progress on the Mission and Strategic Vision.
+The SAB can recommend what science is needed to enhance, develop, and facilitate effective use of the basic decision support and social sciences products; recommend robust processes for working with academia, the commercial sectors, and others to develop what is needed to enhance the utility of decision support tools and social sciences applications; engage with decision support tool users and related stakeholders to identify needs; and develop an evaluation protocol embedded as an ongoing process within the spiral creation of the products and tools.

 Enhancing the relevance and utility of decision support tools involves technical, scientific, and communications expertise, as well as understanding the processes and ways in which users frame problems, define needs and use information.